Bugyals

-Bugyal or Jubbar in Western Pahari, (Himachali language) are alpine pasture lands, or meadows in India, in higher elevation range between 3300 m and 4000 m of the Himalayas in the Indian state of Uttarakhand, where they are called "nature’s own gardens".
+Bugyal are alpine pasture lands, or meadows in India, in higher elevation range between 3300 m and 4000 m of the Himalayas in the Indian state of Uttarakhand, where they are called "nature’s own gardens".
+"Bugyal" (बुग्याल) is primarily a localised regional word from the Himalayan state of Uttarakhand.
+It originates from the Garhwali and Kumaoni languages.
 The topography of the terrain is either flat or sloped.
 The surface of these bugyals is covered with natural green grass and seasonal flowers.
 They are used by tribal herdsmen to graze their cattle.
-During the winter season the alpine meadows remain snow-covered.
+During the winter season, the alpine meadows remain snow-covered.
 During summer months, the Bugyals present a riot of beautiful flowers and grass.
 As bugyals constitute very fragile ecosystems, particular attention needs to be given for their conservation.

 Some of the notable bugyals are: Auli near Joshimath, Garsi, Kwanri, Gulabi Kantha, Bedni, Panwali Kantha and Kush Kalyan, Dayara, Gidara, Bagji Bugyal and Munsiyari.